johnscode/johnscode/README.md

 ## Building an IoT aggregation service

+- [A Cluster-capable MQTT broker Docker setup using EMQX broker](https://github.com/johnscode/emqxmqtt) - EMQX is more appropriate for large number of devices since it is readily clusterable.
 - [A basic MQTT broker Docker setup using Eclipse Mosquitto](https://github.com/johnscode/mqtt) - Really useful when you wnat to spin up a broker to test code or monitor a few devices.

 ## Recently playing around with AI and LLMs